Continuing professional development as a management consultant

 In addition to formal career development opportunities, good consulting firms will ensure that you feel supported within your organisation from day one.
 Following your initial induction period, you should find a number of additional support mechanisms in place.

 Your manager will be an essential port of call for assistance with any work-related concerns.
 Managers are often partners or more senior associates and you should have regular catch-ups with your manager to discuss your progress – how often will depend on your particular task of the moment.
 In contrast to the more formal work and social support systems, most firms operate a ‘mentor’ or a ‘buddy’ system: that is, they will pair you with a more experienced consultant to help you find your feet and answer any queries on an informal basis.

-If you look at the TARGETjobs Inside Buzz reviews, you’ll find that consulting graduates across the board emphasise that their firms encourage them to ask questions, and that help is always forthcoming from other member of their teams.
+If you look at the TARGETjobs Insider Reviews, you’ll find that consulting graduates across the board emphasise that their firms encourage them to ask questions, and that help is always forthcoming from other member of their teams.